amplifying-fsharp/fsharplang/spec/expressions.md

 ```
 ### Evaluating Sequential Execution Expressions

-At runtime, elaborated sequential expressions _expr 1_ ; _expr 2_ are evaluated as follows:
+At runtime, elaborated sequential expressions `expr1` ; `expr2` are evaluated as follows:

-- The expression _expr 1_ is evaluated for its side effects and the result is discarded.
+- The expression `expr1` is evaluated for its side effects and the result is discarded.
-- The expression _expr 2_ is evaluated to a value _v 2_ and the result of the overall expression is _v 2_.
+- The expression `expr2` is evaluated to a value `v2` and the result of the overall expression is `v2`.

 ### Evaluating Try-with Expressions

-At runtime, elaborated try-with expressions try _expr 1_ with _rules_ are evaluated as follows:
+At runtime, elaborated try-with expressions try `expr1` with _rules_ are evaluated as follows:

-- The expression _expr 1_ is evaluated to a value _v 1_.
+- The expression `expr1` is evaluated to a value `v1`.
-- If no exception occurs, the result is the value _v 1_.
+- If no exception occurs, the result is the value `v1`.
 - If an exception occurs, the pattern rules are executed against the resulting exception value.
     - If no rule matches, the exception is reraised.
     - If a rule _pat -> expr 2_ matches, the mapping _pat = v 1_ is added to the local environment,
-       and _expr 2_ is evaluated.
+       and `expr2` is evaluated.

 ### Evaluating Try-finally Expressions

-At runtime, elaborated try-finally expressions try _expr 1_ finally _expr 2_ are evaluated as follows:
+At runtime, elaborated try-finally expressions try `expr1` finally `expr2` are evaluated as follows:

-- The expression _expr 1_ is evaluated.
+- The expression `expr1` is evaluated.
-    - If the result of this evaluation is a value _v_ , then _expr 2_ is evaluated.
+    - If the result of this evaluation is a value `v` , then `expr2` is evaluated.
        1) If this evaluation results in an exception, then the overall result is that exception.
-       2) If this evaluation does not result in an exception, then the overall result is _v_.
+       2) If this evaluation does not result in an exception, then the overall result is `v`.
-    - If the result of this evaluation is an exception, then _expr 2_ is evaluated.
+    - If the result of this evaluation is an exception, then `expr2` is evaluated.
        3) If this evaluation results in an exception, then the overall result is that exception.
        4) If this evaluation does not result in an exception, then the original exception is re-
           raised.